 Identifier 37 (0x25) followed by a zero-length payload signifies that the Server will not honor the RETAIN flag if it is set on a PUBLISH message received from the Client.
 If a Server does not support RETAIN, it MUST send this advertisement.
 The absence of this advertisement in a CONNACK signifies the Server supports RETAIN.

-Assigned Client Identifier.
+Assigned Client Identifier

 The Client Identifier which was assigned by the Server because a zero length Client Identifier was found in the CONNECT Packet.